TRAUMA IS NOT SIN

-Recently I ran across the following sentences in a status update and, in short, wanted to run over my tablet with the lawnmower: “Sin isn’t very chic to talk about these days.
-Words like: brokenness, psychological issues, maladjustment, and trauma are way more palatable.
+I ran across the following sentences in a status update and, in short, wanted to run over my tablet with the lawnmower: “Sin isn’t very chic to talk about these days.
+Words like brokenness, psychological issues, maladjustment, and trauma are way more palatable.
 But woe to us if we completely ignore sin.”

 I copied and sent these lines to a friend to keep me from traumatizing, breaking, or otherwise maladjusting my device.
 “How are sin and trauma even in the same sentence,” I asked, “as if they are interchangeable?”

-Sin I can choose.
+Sin, I can choose.
 I can decide whether to make that one last quip about my husband’s outfit that will chip away at his confidence.
 I can pretend not to see the annoying acquaintance in the Target aisle.
-I can yell at my child to shut up –– and sin I do, Sunday through Sunday.
+Or, I can yell at my child to shut up –– and sin I do, Sunday through Sunday.
 Dark, sludgy coffee grounds stuck to the bottom of the trash look prettier than my soul on most days.

-But what I can’t decide to do is flip the switch that makes me black out after reading an aggressively critical email from my father.
-I can’t pray back the appetite I lose for several days after getting yelled at by an unstable neighbor.
+What I can’t decide to do is flip the switch that makes me black out after reading an aggressively critical email from my father.
+I can’t pray back the appetite I lost for several days after getting yelled at by an unstable neighbor.
 I can’t simply schedule a time to peel myself off the couch after days of hiding under a blanket, “sick” for no discernible cause other than someone has raised her voice, expressed disdain, or sent me a text in all caps.

 After years of feeling ashamed, misunderstood, and trapped in a body that seemingly resisted prayers, Bible verses, and Christian counsel, I understood that treating these reactions as sin did not help.
 It made everything worse.

 She was right.
 Though I’ve always struggled with anxiety and hormonal imbalances, these episodes were different.
 I wasn’t sitting around stewing over problems or spitting at God’s face, “I don’t trust you.”
 I was living at the mercy of my amygdala – flying, fighting, freezing in place.

-During EMDR therapy the client attends to emotionally disturbing material in brief sequential doses while simultaneously focusing on an external stimulus.
-Therapist directed lateral eye movements are the most commonly used external stimulus but a variety of other stimuli including hand-tapping and audio stimulation are often used.
+“During EMDR therapy, the client attends to emotionally disturbing material in brief sequential doses while simultaneously focusing on an external stimulus.
+Therapist-directed lateral eye movements are the most commonly used external stimulus, but various other stimuli, including hand-tapping and audio stimulation, are often used.”

 Sometimes I feel nothing.
 Often I get walloped with insights: That’s why I’m so scared of being trapped.
 Sometimes a bad memory involving a parent moves me to unexpected moments of joy and laughter as I remember a joke my sister and I shared twenty years ago – a way of surviving then that makes me feel strong, confident, and connected today.

 Of course, our bodies and spirits are intertwined.
 Recognizing trauma and receiving therapy will help me deal with conflict better, which, in turn, will help me love others as myself, perhaps committing fewer sins of omission.

 Healing – that’s what’s chic and palatable.
 Woe to us if we give up.

-*First published at Image Journal.
+First published in Image Journal.
+Published with permission.